 I started traveling in my early 30s.
 Very soon, I will enter my 50s.
-Good thing is that I will enter my 50s after covering countries spanning across 6 continents.
+The good thing is that I will enter my 50s after covering countries spanning 6 continents.
 The 7th continent is Antarctica and that too will be covered soon.
 I have been planning to go there for a while.
 So I will make sure I end up there soon.

-In my current blog, I will be sharing my ‘traveling in a wheelchair’ experience with you.
-Also, I will try my best to offer some quality travel advice for differently abled individuals.
+In my current blog, I will be sharing my ‘travelling in a wheelchair’ experience with you.
+Also, I will try my best to offer some quality travel advice for differently-abled individuals.

 Traveling in a wheelchair comes with its own set of challenges.
 For somebody who needs a wheelchair even to move around one’s own house, traveling far and wide can seem like a distant dream.
 Actually, more like an impossibility.